ngageoint/hootenanny-rpms/docs/install.md

 # Installing Hootenanny RPMs

+Current version of Hootenanny can be installed from RPMs only on CentOS7.
+CentOS8 fails due to missing dependencies of liquibase and postgresql.

 The following provides instructions for installing Hootenanny from locally (RPMS built by the user) or from repositories hosted in S3.